tech-writing/rapporto/docs/index.md

 ## Contribute

 Contributions are very much welcome.
 The program is still in its infancy, and needs all support it can get.
-It is [managed on GitHub].
+It is [managed on GitHub], and provides relevant instructions for installing a development {ref}`sandbox`.

 [DWIM]: https://en.wikipedia.org/wiki/DWIM